hindu-comm/weblogs/manasataramgini/2008/07/2008-07-20_mantriform-incantations-in-other-cultures.md

 2\) Further, the text gives 3 similar incantations with χαίρε to Helios which has been translated as:
-Hail, O Lord, O Master of the water\!
+Hail, O Lord, O Master of the water!
-Hail, O Founder of the earth\!
+Hail, O Founder of the earth!
-Hail, O Ruler of the wind\!
+Hail, O Ruler of the wind!
-3\) The text also describes the deployment of an explosive sound like phaT.
+3) The text also describes the deployment of an explosive sound like phaT.

 Related to the “Mithras” liturgy is the larger collection of texts